 Empathy helps guide your response and reaction to an angry customer.
 Empathy doesn’t necessarily mean agreeing with the customer.
 It means you truly understand how they feel and can meet them where they are.

-By truly understanding how the customer feels, you’ll be able to relate with them on a more personal level.
+By truly understanding how the customer feels, you’ll be able to relate to them on a more personal level.
 As you have difficult conversations with customers, showing empathy will help de-escalate the issue and show the customer you respect them and are listening to them.

 Example:

-• Customer: “The product I ordered was delivered a week late.
-I kept calling to get a tracking number, and none of them were working, and finally when I did get a tracking number, it said it would be here on Monday, but the item didn’t show up until Thursday.”
+- Customer: “The product I ordered was delivered a week late.
+I kept calling to get a tracking number, and none of them were working, and finally, when I did get a tracking number, it said it would be here on Monday, but the item didn’t show up until Thursday.”

 By bringing the customer on side, the manager can win the customer’s trust and calm them down, allowing the situation to move from stressful to solution-oriented.